Dan-Gaya/STAGE_ONE/README.md

 ```sh
 npm start
 ```
-The API will be available at: `http://localhost:3000`
+The API will be available locally at: `http://localhost:3000`

 ## 📌 API Endpoints